elinaRosato/pig-game_group-6/README.md

 The convention chosen for the docstrings comments in the classes is `pep257`.
 You can read more about it and find some examples at https://peps.python.org/pep-0257/ .
 This configuration can be changed in the file `.pylintrc`, but keep in mind that it will require updating the format of the existing comments so they are reflected in the output files.

-We can also generate UML diagrams from our classes in `src/game` by running the command:
+We can also generate UML diagrams from our classes in `src/game` by running the command: `make uml`

-    $ make uml

 After running it 2 new `.png` files called `classes.png` and `packages.png` will be created or overwritten in the folder `doc/uml`.